Restream/reindexer/cpp_src/readme.md

 ### Authentication

 Reindexer server supports login/password authorization for http(s)/rpc(s) client with different access levels for each user/database.
 To enable this feature `security` flag should be set in server.yml.
-If security option is active Reindexer will try to load users list from `users.yml` or `users.json`(deprecate) found in database path.
+If the security option is active, Reindexer will try to load the users list from `users.yml` or `users.json` (deprecated) found in the database path.
 If users-file was not found the default one will be created automatically (default login/password are `reindexer`/`reindexer`)

 The `users.yml` file must have the following structure: